5 Ways to Protect Your Credit Card at One of the Most Dangerous Places to Swipe

 What to do: For extra precaution, use two hands when paying for gas at the pump.
 Use one hand for the transaction, and place the other above the credit card screen to shield the keypad from view of lurking cameras above.

-Possibly one of the most dangerous tactics used to steal credit card information is the use of electronic pickpocketing devices.
-These are attached to a laptop that criminals conceal discreetly in a laptop sleeve while walking past their victims.
+Possibly one of the most dangerous tactics implemented to steal credit card information is the use of electronic pickpocketing devices.
+These are attached to laptops that criminals conceal discreetly in laptop sleeves while walking past their victims.
 No contact is needed for the device to scan credit cards — thieves only need to be a few inches away.

-What to look for: The cardholders susceptible to this kind of gas station credit card fraud are those with a Radio Frequency ID (RFID) chip implanted in their cards.
-Some names for these credit cards include “PayPass” or “Blink,” and allow customers the convenience of tapping their cards to make a purchase, instead of swiping it.
+What to look for: Cardholders susceptible to this kind of gas station credit card fraud are those with a radio frequency ID (RFID) chip implanted in their cards.
+Some names for these credit cards include PayPass or Blink, and allow customers the convenience of tapping their cards to make a purchase, instead of swiping them.

 What to do: Some banks like Chase, who refer to their RFID cards as Blink, have already started to phase this feature out.
 However, those who still own a RFID-capable card can do two things to protect themselves:

-- Be wary of anyone who walks too closely to you at the pump; remain aware of your surroundings and electronic devices that may be in their hands.
+- Be wary of anyone who walks too closely to you at the pump; remain aware of your surroundings and electronic devices that might be in others’ hands.

 - Wrap your RFID cards in aluminum foil.
-It sounds funny, but it proved more effective in protecting credit card information than expensive $60 RFID-specific wallets on the market, according to Consumer Reports.
+It sounds funny, but it’s proven more effective in protecting credit card information than expensive $60 RFID-specific wallets on the market, according to Consumer Reports.

 If cash isn’t a possibility, cardholders also have the option of handling the transaction with the gas station attendant.
 However, customers still take on a small risk, as there is no guarantee that the employee isn’t using a credit card skimmer behind the counter.